garrettw/aspire/packages/dic/README.md

-# The Aspire Dependency Injection Container -- part of the Aspire Framework (WIP)
+# Outboard's Dependency Injection Container

-This is an IoC/DI container library for PHP, usable on its own or as part of the Aspire Framework.
+This is an IoC/DI container library for PHP, usable on its own or as part of the Outboard Framework.

 ## Design principles
 - Respect SOLID principles, especially SRP, more than any other DIC library